-contracted vehicle modifications; and
+contracted vehicle modifications;

-other contracted services, as established and described in the VR Standards for Providers manual.
+contracted services, as established and described in the VR Standards for Providers manual; and

+all other contracted goods and services.

 Multicustomer SAs

 The purchasing threshold requirements in D-205: Purchasing Threshold Requirements do not apply to the total cost of a multicustomer service authorizations.
 However, threshold requirements do apply to multicustomer service authorizations when a per customer cost reaches one of the threshold amounts.
 When a per customer cost reaches one of the threshold amounts, including the $2,500 threshold for pre-purchase reviews, the purchase requires the same approvals and reviews as a single non-multicustomer SA would require.